hyp3r5pace/NFT-Drop-Kit/README.md

 * [ts-node](https://www.npmjs.com/package/ts-node#installation)

 # Assets
-Before uploading, create a directory named 'assets' in the root of the repo and copy the assets you want to be NFT to the 'assets' directory
+Before uploading, create a directory named 'assets' in the root of the repo and copy the assets you want to be NFT to the 'assets' directory.

 PS: The assets for now can only be .png images